AEG

 • decide what health care you receive?

-If an accident or the onset of dementia robs you of your capacity to make lifestyle and health decisions, an enduring guardian can make those decisions on your behalf.
+If you lose your capacity to make lifestyle and health decisions due to an accident or the onset of dementia, an enduring guardian can make those decisions on your behalf.

 What is an Enduring Guardian?

-An enduring guardian is a family member or someone else interested in your welfare who you trust to act in your interests to make decisions on your behalf about health and lifestyle decisions (e.g. medical or dental treatment) if you lose the capacity to make such decisions.
+An enduring guardian is a family member or someone else interested in your welfare who you trust to act in your interests to make decisions on your behalf about health and lifestyle decisions if you lose the capacity to make such decisions.

 An Enduring Guardianship starts to operate only if you can no longer make your own health and lifestyle decisions.